Acerca de

 Across our two states, an estimated 186,000 people will lose health coverage, and nearly 200,000 will lose food assistance.
 Nationally, 10 million Americans will lose health coverage by 2034.

-“It’s hard to overstate the detrimental impact of these policies on our communities here in Kansas and Missouri,” said McClain Bryant Macklin, Chief Policy Impact Officer at Health Forward Foundation.
-“In addition to the lost coverage for hundreds of thousands, taxpayers will be picking up the tab to cover the costs of implementing these harmful changes.”
+“The detrimental impact of these policies on our communities here in Kansas and Missouri cannot be overstated,” said McClain Bryant Macklin, Chief Policy and Impact Officer at Health Forward Foundation.
+“In addition to the lost coverage for hundreds of thousands of people, taxpayers will be picking up the tab to cover the costs of implementing these harmful changes.”

 Who will be most affected